 So, what do you actually need to bring to the DMV drivers test?
-Well… that depends on the state you live in, the type of license you intend to get, if you’re a minor.
-We’ll explain all of that and more in this article:
+Well… that depends on the state you live in, the type of license you intend to get, and if you’re a minor.
+We’ll explain all of that and more in this article.

 What you need to bring to the DMV office will be different from state to state depending on the requirements in your state.
-Let’s go through what the documents are and when you need to bring it:
+Let’s go through the documents that are generally the same:

 - Proof of identity.
 You must be able to prove who you are.

 - Driver license application.
 If older than 18, fill this in yourself.
 If a minor, you need your parents’ or guardians’ consent – have your parents’/guardians’ fill in a Driver License Application and sign it.